vsx-gh/PfE_Capstone/README.txt

 Here is a simple rundown of how to run the code and what you will need:

-1) Set up a simple Apache server on your Raspberry Pi.
-I am using a first-gen Model B board, but you may have something different.
-Regardless, getting a basic Web server up is fairly simple.
-I will leave this to the plethora of tutorials on the Web.

-2) Put webTemp.py on your Pi and run it.
-Make sure you go through the tutorials linked in the comments section so you get your sensor reading correctly.
-After your server is up, you can access the current temperature reading from the URL specified in the code and comments.

-3) I used a second machine to collect data both from the Pi and the APIs, but that is not strictly necessary.
-You could collect from the sensor on the same Pi that you use to grab data from the APIs.
-In my case, I had some physical constraints with regard to networking, so I used two machines.

-4) Register with the APIs in weatherAPIs.py and put your unique API keys in the code where instructed.
-You should also put in the URL of your Pi server so you can grab your local temperature reading.
+1) Read comments in webTemp.py for tips on how to get your Pi to recognize the sensor and take readings from it.
+You are welcome to use another board, as long as you can get it to read the temperature sensor.

+2) weatherAPIs.py imports webTemp.py and uses it to read the sensor.
+You can split up this code if that works better for you, but this is how I structured it.

+3) Register with the APIs in weatherAPIs.py.
+I keep my unique API keys in environment variables on my system in /etc/environment, which exists in Raspbian.
+Depending on the OS of your board, you might not have this file.
+You can put the API keys directly into your code if you so choose, but I treat these as credentials and don't hard-code them.
+You also need to determine your latitude and longitude coordinates, which you can find on a mapping site.
+I keep these in /etc/environment too, but they could be hard-coded in your code along with your API keys.

-5) Run collectTemp.py to grab data from all of your inputs and write it to a SQLite database.
+4) Run collectTemp.py to grab data from all of your inputs and write it to a SQLite database.
 Given the API daily limits, I set my interval to three minutes between readings.
 If the APIs change their limits, you may need to adjust this value.
+You can use nohup to background the process, allowing you to log out and keep the code running.

-6) Once you have collected some data, you can run tempsPlotly.py to create a visualization.
-The code uses the Plotly Python line graph API and outputs an HTML and opens it in your default browser.
-You can export the graphic to a static .PNG image, and you can also upload your results to Plotly and host it with them.
+5) Once you have collected some data, you can run tempsPlotly.py to create a visualization.
+The code uses the Plotly Python line graph API and outputs an HTML file and opens it in your default browser.
+You can export the graphic to a static PNG image, and you can also upload your results to Plotly and host with them.
+Here is a usage example for tempsPlotly.py: tempsPlotly.py [-h] -t {daily,weekly,monthly,currmonth}